electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/knowledgeexchange/faq/myaudiconnectissue/_index.md

 ---
-title: Why I am not able to control my car through myAudi
+title: Why I am not able to control my Audi Q4 e-tron through myAudi app?
 linktitle: My Audi
 description: A common question for Audi Q4 e-tron is related to owners having a problem with myAudi app and performing operations.
 weight: 30